m3o/blog.m3o.com/_posts/2020-11-16-turn-any-blog-into-an-api.md

 ### Your posts as an API

-And just like we did last time, here's how to directly query your posts via an api

-Get your namespace using the command `micro user namespace` and compose the url as $namespace.m3o.dev/posts
+And just like we did last time, here's how to directly query your posts via an api .Get your namespace using the command `micro user namespace` and compose the url as `$namespace.m3o.dev/posts`.

 ```sh
 # get your namespace